Urban legends about drugs: "Permatripping" and retention of LSD in spinal fluid

 This legend may have its foundation in the fact that chronic use can result in flashbacks and hallucinogen persisting perception disorder (HPPD).

 There remains no consensus regarding the nature and causes of HPPD or flashbacks.
 A study of 44 HPPD subjects who had previously ingested LSD showed EEG abnormalities.

 Given that some symptoms have environmental triggers, it may represent a failure to adjust visual processing to changing environmental conditions.
 There are no explanations for why only some individuals develop HPPD.
-Those affected by HPPD are not psychotic, as they clearly recognize the unrealistic nature of their visual disturbances.
+Those affected by HPPD are not psychotic, as they recognize the unrealistic nature of their visual disturbances.

-Explanations in terms of LSD physically remaining in the body for months or years after consumption have been discounted by experimental evidence.
+Those with a predisposition to psychological disorders who take LSD or other hallucinogens may trigger a psychotic episode that may produce hallucinations reminiscent of the drugs, enduring beyond the period of its active effects.
+This leads some individuals experiencing psychosis to mistakenly believe that the effects of the drugs haven't and will not subside.

 LSD is metabolized by the liver, and has an elimination half-life of around 2.5 to 4 hours.

 Strychnine

 Anti-drug educators frequently tell their students some variant on the theme of inevitable strychnine poisoning through LSD use, for example, that strychnine is commonly sold as a cheaper substitute for LSD by unscrupulous drug dealers; that strychnine is a byproduct of LSD synthesis; that the body produces strychnine as a result of LSD metabolism; or that strychnine is used as a preservative to prevent the otherwise natural, rapid decomposition of LSD, allowing it to be stored; or that strychnine is somehow necessary to bond LSD to blotter paper.
 None of this is true.
 These claims may even be believed and propagated by drug users themselves.
 In reality, most hallucinogens cause some degree of mental or physical discomfort after the "trip" is over.
 This is an indirect effect of the drug, not strychnine or any other adulterant.
-Additionally, strychnine is one of the most bitter substances known.
-The bitter taste can be detected at 1 part per million, which is well below the toxic level.
+Additionally, strychnine is one of the most bitter substances known, with a detection threshold of 1 part per million, well below toxic levels.
 Finally, the dangerous dose of strychnine is too high to be contained in a blotter square.

 Strychnine has indeed rarely been discovered mixed with LSD and other drugs in a few samples recovered by law enforcement agencies, but these were all found in murder or attempted murder investigations where someone was being specifically targeted for poisoning, and not associated with recreational LSD use.

 A related myth is that a new type of gang initiation requires the initiate to put a mixture of LSD and strychnine on the buttons of as many payphones as possible.
 This too is debunked by the urban legends website Snopes.com.